 Here is an example of what your daily progress should look like.

-At the end of the fifth day, each of the tasks should add up a total of 80 hours as estimated in the first step.Try timeline with Asana for free
+At the end of the fifth day, each of the tasks should add up a total of 80 hours as estimated in the first step.Map project timelines with Asana